 1996, Barcelona.
 Focused on portraying the stories of the environment, Jordi Jon Pardo is a documentary photographer and journalist from Barcelona.
 He's one of the founders of MÓN, an environmental journalism organization.
 His interest...

 Dismantled buildings, abandoned gas stations and plots for sale are a common part of the Albanian landscape.
-In the photograph, a dismantled structure next to a service station that has been converted into a hay warehouse for the surrounding farmers in Lushnja.
-May 2019.
+In the photograph, a dismantled structure next to a service station that has been converted into a hay warehouse for the surrounding farmers in Lushnjë.

-A sample of the Gjanica, the most polluted river in Albania.
-The Industrial negligence, mainly oil spills from Patos-Marinza and Ballsh refineries, is affecting the agricultural, herding and fishing activities from most of Southern Albania.
-May 2019.
+A sample from the Gjanica, the most polluted river in Albania.
+Industrial negligence and oil spills from the Patos-Marinëz and Ballsh refineries affects agricultural, herding, and fishing activities throughout most of Southern Albania.

 Traces of cars.
 The vehicle is the Albanian religion, this may be one of the poorest countries in Europe but the most popular car in Albania is the Mercedes-Benz.
 Accelerating and drifting are some common activities of the owners to show off the power and luxury of their machines.

 Orphan advertisement.
-A blank billboard sits by a highway outside of Lushnja.
+A blank billboard sits by a highway outside of Lushnjë.
 A predominant element of the Albanian roads in the most polluted area of the country, where companies are not pursuing advertising.
-May 2019.